For Minnesota's new Hmong-American lawmakers, legislative success means a 'place at the table'

-Samantha Vang was managing the campaign of a fellow Hmong American running for Minnesota’s state legislature when she decided to throw her hat into the ring at the urging of her team.
+Samantha Vang was managing the campaign of a fellow Hmong American running for Minnesota’s state legislature when she decided to run herself at the urging of her team.

-The 24-year-old registered just under the deadline, prevailed in a squeaker of a Democratic primary, and was elected in November.
-Beginning next year, Vang will be one of five Hmong Americans to serve in Minnesota’s state House of Representatives.
+Vang, 24, registered just under the deadline, prevailed in a squeaker of a Democratic primary, and was elected in November.
+Vang is one of five Hmong Americans to be sworn in this month to Minnesota’s state House of Representatives.

 “We feel like we have a place at the table,” Vang said.